squeek502/BWAPI-Lua/docs/source/api/BWAPI/classes/Unit.rst

       Retrieves the distance between this unit and a target.

       .. note::
          Distance is calculated from the edge of this unit, using Starcraft's own distance algorithm.
+Ignores collisions.

       :param target: Can be either a :class:`Position` or :class:`Unit`.
 If it is a unit, then it will calculate the distance to the edge of the target unit.
       :type target: :class:`BWAPI.Position` or :class:`BWAPI.Unit`